upcontent/UpContent-Marketing/content/post/trendspottr-vs-upcontent.md

 Both tools allow you to create a topic, as you would in a search engine, and both provide relevant results.
 The difference lies in how the results are delivered and filtered:
 <ul>
-<li><p>UpContent is a content discovery tool, it pulls in every possible piece of content associated with a topic, and then allows you to filter the content based on your needs.
+<li><p>UpContent is a content discovery tool.
+It pulls in every possible piece of content associated with a topic, and then allows you to filter the content based on your needs.
 You can sort it by time period, content type (news, videos, blogs or social media), and content preference (relevance, recency, shareability or influence).</p></li>

-<li><p>trendspottr is a predictive trend intelligence platform, it pulls in content that it determines will be trending or viral in the next few hours or days, as well as content that is currently trending.
+<li><p>trendspottr is a predictive trend intelligence platform.
+It pulls in content that it determines will be trending or viral in the next few hours or days, as well as content that is currently trending.
 Each piece of content is given a trending score.</p></li>
 </ul>

 With trendspottr, the only results you are given is content that currently is trending or may begin to trend.
-With UpContent, you get every piece of content that is related to a topic; you also have the option to filter the content based on its shareability or influence.
+With UpContent, you get every piece of content that is related to a topic.
+You also have the option to filter the content based on its shareability or influence.
 Both are great tools and effective at what they do – it just depends on what your goal is.

 ### Audiences
 UpContent caters to content marketers, knowledge leaders and writers: